kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 #### 2: Status Condition Transition in `Bind` (Rejected)
 * **Description**: When a deferred resize fits, the scheduler executes `Bind` and writes a status update (such as clearing `PodResizePending` or setting a condition `PodResizeFeasible: True`), popping the pod from the queue.
 If a competing pod consumed the space, Kubelet admission would fail and reset the status to `Reason: Deferred`, firing an `UpdatePod` event to re-enqueue.
 * **Why Rejected**: Requires introducing a new two-way status handshake between the Scheduler and Kubelet, adding API server write load on every successful resize evaluation and additionally introducing potential for race-conditions and version skew issues and complex state reconciliation across the Scheduler and Kubelet.

+### WAS Integration Alternatives

+#### Alternative 1: Independent Per-Pod Resizing for Gangs (Rejected)

+* **Description**: Each resizing pod within a `PodGroup` is enqueued and evaluated individually.
+If Node 1, Node 2, and Node 3 have preemption victims, Workers 0, 1, and 2 resize in-place, while Worker 4 on Node 4 remains in a `Deferred` state if Node 4 has no available victims.
+* **Why Rejected**:
+  1. In synchronous distributed training, all workers must execute symmetric compute steps before synchronizing via collective all-reduce operations.
+If a subset of workers scales up while others remain bottlenecked, the entire distributed run is throttled by the slowest worker, completely wasting the upgraded resources on the resized nodes.
+  2. Asymmetric resource allocations across workers in a gang can lead to communication timeouts or out-of-memory crashes on the un-resized worker.
+  3. Autoscalers (such as VPA) that cannot fulfill an in-place resize will eventually fall back to evicting and recreating the un-resized worker.
+For a `PodGroup` configured with `DisruptionMode: All`, evicting a single worker triggers the cascaded termination of the entire gang, destroying training state.
+  4. Evicting lower-priority victim workloads on nodes where the gang cannot achieve its full scaled state wastes cluster capacity and causes avoidable disruption without providing throughput benefits to the resizing job.

+#### Alternative 2: Unguarded Atomic Group Preemption (Rejected)

+* **Description**: Enqueue the `PodGroup` immediately upon the first pod transitioning to `Deferred` and execute atomic preemption in `scheduleOnePodGroup` without a settling window or readiness check.
+* **Why Rejected (The Sequential Patch Trap)**:
+  * Because Kubernetes lacks an atomic multi-pod patch API, autoscalers send sequential `PATCH` requests for each pod in a gang.
+  * **Failure Scenario**:
+    1. A 4-worker gang needs to scale from 4 CPUs to 8 CPUs.
+    2. The autoscaler patches Worker 0.
+Kubelet defers it.
+    3. The scheduler immediately enqueues the `PodGroup` and evaluates before the autoscaler can send patches for Workers 1, 2, and 3.
+    4. The scheduler inspects the gang: Worker 0 requests 8 CPUs (needs preemption).
+Workers 1, 2, and 3 still have their un-patched specs of 4 CPUs.
+    5. The scheduler finds that Workers 1, 2, and 3 fit at their current 4 CPU spec, and Node 0 has victims for Worker 0.
+Believing the entire gang is satisfied, the scheduler commits preemption **only on Node 0**.
+    6. Milliseconds later, patches arrive for Workers 1, 2, and 3.
+If Node 1 has no victims, Worker 1 is stuck in `Deferred`.
+  * **Outcome**: Without the readiness guard, unguarded group preemption silently degrades into partial, single-node preemption, failing to prevent gang asymmetry.

 ### Node-Level Preemption Policy API Options